Welsh-language literature: Literature of the Methodist revival

-Both Ellis Wynne and Theophilus Evans had been clergy in the established Church of England, and while the majority of the population were members of the established church the religious character of Wales would change markedly over the next century and a half as a result of the Welsh Methodist revival.
-The relationship between the Methodists and the Welsh language was in part a question of practicality – Welsh was the only language of the majority of the population in the eighteenth century, a fact any mass religious movement would have needed to reflect – but also reflected its native origins and genuine grassroots support.
-An immediate need was identified for literary texts to explore and spread the new faith among both the educated but also the common people.
-Hymns were a practical and popular form of creative expression and hymn-writers such as Dafydd Jones (1717–1777), Dafydd William (c.
-1720–1794) and, by the end of the century, Ann Griffiths (1776–1805; see below), but the most important poet of the Revival was William Williams Pantycelyn (1717–1791), who would become undoubtedly one of the most important Welsh literary figures of the eighteenth and indeed of any century.
+Undoubtedly the most important writer of the revival was William Williams Pantycelyn, who would become one of the most influential Welsh literary figures of the eighteenth and indeed of any century.
 Williams had joined the Methodist movement during its early years while training to be a curate (when it was still a movement within the established church) and became one of the leaders of the movement in Wales himself.
-He was copiously prolific in various literary fields, producing two epic poems – Golwg ar Deyrnas Crist ('A View upon Christ's Kingdom'; 1756) and Bywyd a Marwolaeth Theomemphus ('The Life and Death of Theomemphus'; 1764) – and a large number of poetic elegies and prose works, but he is particularly noted as Wales's chief writer of hymns, a tradition of which he can justifiably be considered the founding figure.
+He was copiously prolific in various literary fields, producing two epic poems – Golwg ar Deyrnas Crist ('A Look at Christ's Kingdom'; 1756) and Bywyd a Marwolaeth Theomemphus ('The Life and Death of Theomemphus'; 1764) – and a large number of poetic elegies and prose works, but he is particularly noted as Wales's chief writer of hymns, a tradition of which he can justifiably be considered the founding figure.
 He remains a major figure in the Welsh literary canon even to figures unsympathetic to his religious perspective, such as Saunders Lewis.
-Pantycelyn's work exemplified the Revival in two respects: the first is that effectively all of it is religious, serving to celebrate Christianity and promote the teachings of Methodism alongside any literary functions, and the second is that it owed little to nothing to the pre-existing literary tradition in Welsh.

-Indeed, some have suggested that the Methodists were indifferent or even actively hostile to some older forms of literature and culture, which became marginalised as a result.
+Pantycelyn's work exemplified the revival itself in two key respects: the first is that effectively all of it is religious, serving first and foremost to celebrate Christianity and promote Methodism alongside, its literary function and value being an instrumental goal to this end.
+Secondly, it owed little to nothing to the pre-existing literary tradition in Welsh.
+Indeed, some have suggested that the Methodists were indifferent or even actively hostile to some older forms of literature and culture, which became marginalised or died out altogether.
 These included not only secular folk culture and the anterliwt, which were perceived as corrupting influences, but also much of the native religious culture associated with the Established Church, such as the plygain and carol singing.